Select Page

 As AI becomes more prevalent in law, understanding AI hallucinations is crucial.
 AI hallucinations refer to instances where an AI system provides information or makes decisions based on data that is not actually present or is fabricated.

-What Are AI Hallucinations?
+What Are AI Hallucinations in Legal AI?

 How They Differ from Simple Errors